Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

-- Any.do – to organize your tasks, set a reminder, and sync across multiple devices.
+- Any.do – to organize your tasks, set reminders, and sync across multiple devices.

 - Bear App – powerful app for note-taking and article writing.
 Best note app for iOS and Mac users.

-- Just Focus – helps you eliminate distractions by restricting various deviations from your daily browsing.
+- Just Focus – helps you remove distractions by restricting various deviations from your daily browsing.

 - Stoic – an amazing app that reminds you to take time and focus on yourself.
 It consists of various interactive activities to help you understand the “voice within” and become a better person.
 It is my personal favorite journal app, and I’ve used this one since it was a beta app.

-You’ll dramatically become more attentive to follow your productivity routine and habits by using apps like Any.do and Habitify.
+You’ll dramatically become more attentive to following your productivity routine and habits by using apps like Any.do and Habitify.
 RescueTime will give you a productivity score for every day.

 If distractions like Instagram and Youtube are hurting your workflow, the StayFocusd Chrome extension will block them.